Tarsha Whitmore Flaunts Cleavage In Skimpy Top That Leaves Little To The Imagination

-Australian model Tarsha Whitmore caught the attention of many of her 879,000-plus Instagram followers on Tuesday when she shared a new photo that featured her wearing a rather revealing outfit.
+Australian model Tarsha Whitmore caught the attention of her 879,000-plus Instagram followers on Tuesday when she shared a new photo that featured her wearing a rather revealing outfit.

-The snap appeared to be a selfie taken inside Tarsha’s vehicle as she stretched her left arm out and shot a seductive stare at her phone’s camera.
-The image was cut off at her midsection, though that was enough to reveal that she was wearing a sleeveless coral top that she tied right below her breasts.
-The garment had a plunging neckline that revealed much of the stunner’s ample cleavage.
+The snap appeared to be a selfie taken inside Tarsha's vehicle as she stretched her left arm out and shot a seductive stare at her phone's camera.
+The image was cut off at her midsection, though that was enough to reveal she was wearing a sleeveless coral top that she tied right below her breasts.
+The garment had a plunging neckline that revealed much of the stunner's ample cleavage.
 Part of her flat midsection was also visible, as were her toned arms and shoulders.

 Tarsha wore her long, highlighted blond hair down, allowing her locks to touch the sides of her breasts and extend down to her abs.
-She also seemingly kept her accessories simple as she sported a pair of large earrings for the casual selfie.
+She also kept her accessories simple as she sported a pair of large earrings for the casual selfie.

-In the caption, Tarsha chose to keep things short and sweet, quoting a line from the song “Just like Magic” from Ariana Grande’s latest album, Positions.
-She followed up the lyric with a single tongue-out emoji.

 "Tarsha, be my wife!" one person wrote, adding a black heart at the end of the comment.